Seahawks1013/242studentslabs/labs/lab7.md

 ### Critical Thinking Questions — Model 1

 **Q1.** At V = 100 with E = 150 (sparse), which representation is smaller?
-At V = 100 with E = 4590, which is smaller?
+At V = 100 with E = 4950, which is smaller?
 Identify the crossover condition in terms of E and V.

-> Your answer:
+> Your answer: When v = 100 with E = 150, the adjacency list is smaller (it is at 4800 bytes compared to 40000 bytes ).
+The matrix uses 8.3x more memory.
+At v = 100 with E = 4950, the matrix is actually smaller( adjacency is at 81600 bytes, compared to 40000 bytes with the matrix).
+The crossover point occurs when the number of edges approaches v^2/2.
+Each edge in the adjacency list costs about 16 bytes, compared to the matrix, which uses 4 x v^2 bytes (regardless of edge count).

 ---